lachlanmcdonald/mg-shader-wiki/Notes.md

 ```
 - Shaders must contain the header (`xs_begin` and `xs_end`), even if there are no arguments.
 - `author` is optional.
 Whilst there is no standard for it value, a URL or Twitter handle is implied.
-- As shaders return a `float`, the value is rounded.
+- As shaders return a `float`, the value is rounded-up.
 For instance, `0.4999` will result in a voxel palette of `1.0`.
-- Return values are clamped between `0.0` and `255.0`, so it is safe to return a value of this range
+- Return values are clamped between `0.0` and `255.0`, so it is safe to return a value outside of this range

 ## Observations